Home Drugs Tylenol Drug Interactions

 Besides potential drug-drug interactions (pDDI) and drug-supplement interactions, Tylenol can also interact with foods and beverages.

-Foods that are high in pectin (including jellies), carbohydrates and cruciferous vegetables like cabbage, broccoli and Brussels sprouts, can affect the amount and rate of acetaminophen absorption.
+Foods that are high in pectin (including jellies), carbohydrates and cruciferous vegetables like cabbage, broccoli and Brussels sprouts, can affect acetaminophen absorption.
 Research into how much effect the interactions have on acetaminophen efficacy shows no definite answers.

-As for beverages, one study found that hibiscus could decrease acetaminophen levels in the bloodstream if Tylenol was taken after consuming tea containing the flowers or leaves.
-It’s also not clear if the decrease is clinically significant to change the efficacy of the medication.
+As for beverages, one study found that hibiscus could decrease acetaminophen levels in the bloodstream if Tylenol was taken after consumption.
+It’s also not clear if the decrease is clinically significant enough to change the efficacy of the medication.

 Lawsuit Information